Naokotani/go-emacs/README.md

 `go-emacs.el` defines a few variables that it uses to find to locations of your files.

 ### Root Dir
-`go-emacs-blog-root-dir` There is no reason to change this directly as it is only used as a basis to locate the other required files and directories.
+`go-emacs-blog-dir` There is no reason to change this directly as it is only used as a basis to locate the other required files and directories.
 If you want to change this, use `(go-emacs-refresh-paths)` function above.

 ### Location Directories
 `go-emacs-post-dir`, `go-emacs-page-dir`, `go-emacs-resume-dir`, and `go-emacs-binary` can be changed individually with `setq` if they are not located in the project root directory.
 This must be done *after* calling `(go-emacs-refresh-paths)`, which will reset the path back to the root directory.